 First, in methodology, data and findings, meaning that these have to be performed and documented in the most precise and comprehensible way.

-Second, in communication and collaboration, meaning that relevant findings shall be communicated and provided to others in a precise, timely and constructive manner.
+Second, in communication, and collaboration, meaning that relevant findings shall be communicated and provided to others in a precise, timely and constructive manner.

-Third, in disclosure of funding, affiliations and political or ideological motivations, meaning that all motivations outside a pure scientific interest shall be communicated openly.
+Third, in disclosure of funding, affiliations and political or ideological motivations, meaning that all motivations outside of a pure scientific interest shall be communicated openly.

 Change Reward Systems

-Support Talent Worldwide
+Support All Talent

 Communicate to Society